Al-Hayat: Al Hayat in the 1990s

 In May 1993, the newspaper scooped every other news organization by breaking the news about the secret Oslo talks between Palestinians and Israelis.
 Al-Hayat also initiated a joint news-gathering operation in the mid-1990s with the Saudi-connected Lebanese Broadcasting Corporation.
 In 1996 the Beirut offices of Al Hayat were closed.

-By 1997, Al-Hayat shocked its Arab readership by establishing a bureau in Jerusalem.
+By 1997, Al-Hayat received criticism from its Arab readers for establishing a bureau in Jerusalem.
 As of that year, the newspaper had a daily circulation of about 200,000 and was staffed by Muslim, Christian and Druze editors and reporters who formed "a highly professional team", according to a report in The New York Times.
 The Times report described the newspaper as a source of "iconoclastic interviews" and "having the most influential cultural pages anywhere in the Arab world, and opening opinion pages to radical reactionary Muslim fundamentalists and virulent anti-religious liberals, pro-Iraqi [under the Saddam Hussein regime) Arab nationalists as well as conservative gulf Arabs."
 Edward Said of Columbia University was a frequent contributor.

 In January 1997, at least 14 letter bombs were mailed to the newspaper's headquarters in London and its bureaus in New York, Washington and Riyadh.
 Two security guards were wounded by one of the bombs as it exploded at the headquarters.